Connect your Facebook Pages, send and receive messages from Facebook’s 1.3 billion users.

-If you encounter errors, please follow these debugging advices:
+If you encounter errors, please follow these debugging steps:

-verify your webhook integration (refer back to step 2).
-Make sure that your Facebook Webhook URL has been correctly added on your app's dashboard.
-You should edit the Page subscriptions for the Webhooks and Messenger product each time you create a new instance.
+Verify your webhook integration (refer back to step 2).
+Make sure your Facebook Webhook URL has been correctly added on your app's dashboard.
+You should edit the 'Page' subscriptions for the Webhooks and Messenger product each time you create a new instance.
 Make sure that you have selected 'Page' subscription and not 'User' (which is the default).

-You can connect a Facebook source via your Airy Core instance UI.
+You can connect a Facebook channel via your app's Control Center UI.